 On the other hand, various Russian companies are known to be working on advanced drone programs, including an apparent counterpart to the U.S. loyal wingman concept, in which an unmanned combat air vehicle, or UCAV, would fly into battle alongside manned fighters and offer complementary capabilities.
 Sukhoi, as a part of UAC, has been especially active with its Okhotnik strike drone and another new development in this program would not be entirely surprising.

 Whatever UAC is planning on revealing or unveiling at MAKS — which starts next Tuesday and runs until Sunday, July 25 — it’s a good time to deploy UFO imagery to gain attention.
 After all, the Director of National Intelligence in the United States recently published its long-awaited Unidentified Aerial Phenomena Task Force document, as a long list of incidents challenges our understanding of what used to be called UFOs.
-This, of course, is something The War Zone has examined in detail in the past, with this in-depth feature providing a good starting point to the phenomenon.
+This, of course, is something The War Zone

 In the meantime, UAC’s teaser has certainly piqued our interest.
 It should be remembered, though, that Russia’s military-industrial complex has also a track record of promoting sometimes-laughable PR stunts, with a number of vaporware weapon mockups that never made it to service.

 Although it is somewhat hard to envisage that the relatively beleaguered Russian aerospace industry will spring a genuinely out-of-this-world surprise at the Zhukovsky next week, the truth, as they say, is out there.